Lester Chang: Political career

 Chang first ran for office in the 2016 special election for the 65th Assembly district to succeed Sheldon Silver following his resignation due to a corruption scandal.
 He was on the ballot for the Republican, Reform, Independence, and 'Clean Up This Mess' party lines.
 He placed third behind Democrat Alice Cancel and Working Families Party-endorsed Yuh-Line Niou respectively.

 In 2020, he ran for State Senate in the 26th district, losing to incumbent Democrat Brian Kavanagh.

 In 2022, Chang announced he would run against longtime Democratic incumbent Peter J. Abbate Jr. in the 49th Assembly district.
 The redrawn district is majority Asian-American and includes parts of the Southern Brooklyn communities of Dyker Heights, Sunset Park, Borough Park and Bensonhurst.
-In an upset attributed to Republican organizing in the traditionally Democratic-leaning Chinese community, Chang defeated Abbate.
+In an upset attributed to Republican organizing in the traditionally Democratic-leaning Chinese community and the support of several hometown associations, Chang defeated Abbate.
 He was sworn in as a member of the Assembly on January 3, 2023.

 Chang was re-elected to the Assembly in 2024.